-This mouth-watering, rich dessert is a favorite around the world.
-If you have a sweet tooth but practice a vegan diet, you may wonder — is baklava vegan?
+This mouth-watering, rich dessert is a favorite around the world, and if you have a sweet tooth but practice a vegan diet, you may wonder — is baklava vegan?

-The answer depends on several factors, so let’s dive in and find out!
+From my experience in nutrition and fitness, I know that the answer depends on several factors, so let’s dive in and find out.

 Quick Summary